Let’s chat

 For the most part, your credit card will work all over the world.
 It means you’ll have access to funds everywhere you go, as long as there are working credit card facilities.
 Great for emergencies, or avoiding excessive markups on foreign currency that you would have otherwise incurred with cash (there are still mark ups on credit card exchanges, but they’re usually considerably less).

+That means that if you encounter mistakes or have disputes regarding payments in your account, you can arrange to withhold payment until the matter is resolved.
 Credit cards can be a huge help, but don’t fall into the trap of relying on them for everything.
 If you find yourself using your card to pay off other debts, or using it when cash would be better, stop and consider what you’re doing and speak to someone that can help set you right.
 Plastic is a fairweather friend, keep it at arms’ length and you should be golden (or platinum?)